poproar/Barnabas-Instructors-Guide/ngss/index.md

 ## Final Assessment, project or product
 Robot with head and arms movement with possible inclusion of music and blinking LED.

+## Materials:
+- Barnabas Lesson 12 worksheet
+- Materials in the Barnabas kit

 ___